On p-adic L-functions for ${\rm GL}(n)\times{\rm GL}(n-1)$ over totally real fields: Abstract

 \section{Abstract}

-We refine and extend previous constructions of $p$-adic $L$-functions for Rankin-Selberg convolutions on $\GL(n)\times\GL(n-1)$ for regular algebraic representations over totally real fields.
-We also prove an intrinsic functional equation for this $p$-adic $L$-function, which will be of interest in further study of its arithmetic properties.
+We refine and extend previous constructions of $p$-adic $L$-functions for Rankin-Selberg convolutions on $\GL(n)\times\GL(n-1)$ to the case of cuspidal regular algebraic representations of finite slope over totally real fields without any restrictions on class numbers or the residual characteristic.
+We also prove an intrinsic functional equation for these $p$-adic $L$-functions, which will be of interest in further study of their arithmetic properties.

 { }